 Students entering the M.S. program with ACS-approved undergraduate chemistry degrees should be well prepared for the core courses of the program.
 Students with other science degrees such as biology or biochemistry, or students who performed poorly in specific undergraduate courses may be required to take preparatory courses.
-A maximum of 6 credit hours in this category can be applied towards the 30-hour degree.
+A maximum of six semester hours in this category can be applied towards the 30-hour degree.

 Depending on the number of hours taken in the core, a student would have opportunities to take elective courses in chemistry or a course from other departments such as biology.
 Three hours of elective courses may come from chemistry courses that are double-numbered as undergraduate courses.